ZephSibley/mwr-challenge/mwr-challenge-spa/README.md

 * [Create-React-App](https://github.com/facebook/create-react-app) - The Toolchain
 * [Recharts](http://recharts.org/) - To provide the stock chart
 * [Express](https://expressjs.com/) - The backend framework used
+* [AlphaVantage](https://www.alphavantage.co/) - The API that provides all the stock data